Zynecut/PSA_CourseProject/README.md

 This will clone the repository into your folder.
 You should now have a local copy of the project on your machine.

 ### Create a virtual environment
 A virtual environment is a useful place to download any libraries, so that they're contained within the given project.
+For this project, it is recommended to use a venv for the requirements file that store the needed libraries.
 This must be in the same diectory/folder as the project:
 ```bash
 # Create the virtual environment in the terminal:
 python -m venv venv